FabrizzioLoPresti/nextjs13-clonex-midudev/README.md

 - API Routes using Route Handlers API
 - Supabase Auth, Database Real Time, API, Edge Functions, Real Time Subscriptions, Storage, Vectors AI and Auth Providers (vs Firebase but Supabase have best scalability)
 - Supabase Github Provider for Auth
-- Create Types from Database Tables using Supabase
+- Generate Types from Database Tables using Supabase
 - Client and Server Components ('use client' and 'use server')
 - Middlewares for Protected Routes
 - Providers for mantain state in the app of the session